ITU-BDSA23-GROUP8/Chirp/docs/report.md

 ### How to run test suite locally

-List all necessary steps that Rasmus or Helge have to perform to execute your test suites.
-Here, you can assume that we already cloned your repository in the step above.

-Briefly describe what kinds of tests you have in your test suites and what they are testing.

-Our test suite is completed of 20 tests, of which are either Unit-, Integration- or End to End-tests.
+Our test suite is completed of 20 tests, of which are either Unit-, Integration- or End2End-tests.
 3 of the 20 tests are made with Playwright.

-The unit tests mainly test that our SQL database and Chirp.Core work as expected and create the corresponding object DTO's.
+The **unit tests** mainly test that our SQL database and Chirp.Core work as expected and create the corresponding object DTO's.

-The integration tests check the website has the correct information, and that the client is on the correct page (Public timeline / Private timeline), with the relevant info for this page.
+The **integration tests** check the website displays the correct information, and that the client is on the correct page (Public timeline / Private timeline), with the relevant info for this page.

-The end to end tests, tests the program's overall functionality from start to end, including login and authorization.
+The **end2end tests**, tests the program's overall functionality from start to end, including login and authorization.

 ***Software needed***: